Characters from worlds that have Mages, Elves, Vampires, Demons, Ghosts, Giants, Dragons and all kinds of creatures.

 But he was the only character I was interested in.
 I would rather watch a trilogy of films about him (rise and downfall) than a mix group of people who have to rely on idiotic jokes to even be remotely interesting.

 But not directed by Peter Jackson... he's done enough.
-It's not surprising that the Tolkien family (or at least Christopher Tolkien) hates the films and won't give him any more rights to the books.
-The Silmarillion is safe for now.
+It's not surprising that Christopher Tolkien hated the films and didn't give him any more rights to the books.
+But after he died, the rest of the family sold out...

 Once a raven beauty... but (in the Roman version) when she was raped by Poseidon in Athena's temple, a fury jealous Athena cursed Medusa with reptilian hair... that was her crime...
 Medusa should get revenge on Poseidon and Athena.